 REITs are Real Estate Investment Trusts.
-These are companies that invest into multiple properties.
+These are companies that invest in multiple properties.
 People invest in them, and the trusts go out and buy certain types of properties like strip malls, senior housing, and retail property.
 They pay the owners in dividends.
 It makes it a nice payday.

 Here are some of the advantages of REITs.
 It makes it easy to enter into Real Estate.
 They are quite easy to buy.
-You go to the stock market, pick the one you want, and then quick buy.
-There is not a down payment required.
+You go to the stock market, pick the one you want, and then quickly buy.
+There is not down payment required.
 You can literally start with $50-$100.

 The time spent with REITs is quite minimum.
 You do not need to manage the property.
 It is taken care of by the REIT.
 If something breaks you are not the landlord that has to spend money to fix it.
 The REIT takes care of that.
 The time commitment is quite small.

 REITs are also quite easy to sell.
-The REIT has a high liquidity.
+The REIT has high liquidity.
 You just need to push the sell button, and boom the money should be in your bank quite quickly.
 This makes selling real estate quite easy.
 No 5% commission charge to your agent you just press sell.

 The REIT is also quite diversified.
 There can be 100s to 1000s of different properties in one REIT.
 This gives it lots of diversification.
 That is some great news.
 If you own real estate it is one property and does not give you as much diversification.

 REITs sound great!
-With every investment there can be disadvantages as well.
+With every investment, there can be disadvantages as well.
 REITs have a couple of disadvantages compared to regular Real Estate.

 Some Disadvantages of REITs

-Firstly, taxes can be killer.
+Firstly, taxes can be a killer.
 All of those dividends are taxed as normal income.
 If your rate is at 22%, those dividends are taxed at 22%.
 This is a great negative because this can cause unnecessary taxes.